Horse Barn Tour

 Throughout the year we offer lessons, training sessions, clinics and summer camps that riders of all levels can partake in.
 These sessions are all managed by a professional trainer, and by partaking, you have the opportunity to join the Show Team.
 If you’re a beginning rider, you normally have a lot of questions – starting with, “what if I don’t have a horse?” and other very important questions.
 If you’re advanced – you probably just left this page after that question… Please come back!
 Read on below, as we’re putting together some valuable information for all levels of horse riders!

 Ultimately, we customize our pricing based on the riding package you are looking for.
-But our lesson programs start at $40 for beginning students and $50 for advanced and show team students.
+But our lesson programs range from $60 to $80 per lesson.
 Our training rides for your horse are $40 per hour, and our summer camp pricing is $375 for a 5 day camp, with more specific details being available 30 days prior to the first camp.

 Beginning Horse Riders: